 Finalise your Wedding Dress and Grooms Suit

 Now that you have picked your dress, make sure alterations have been taken into consideration with the time that there is left.
 You want it to be absolutely perfect.
-Complete your bridal ensemble with veil, shoes, jewelry and any other chosen accessories – follow your designers advice on what goes with the tones of your dress.
+Complete your bridal ensemble with veil, shoes, jewelry and any other chosen accessories – follow your designer’s advice on what goes with the tones of your dress.

 The Groom, will it be a suit or a tuxedo?
-A well tailored suit could be what the groom prefers and would also be appropriate for a more informal wedding.
+A well-tailored suit could be what the groom prefers and would also be appropriate for a more informal wedding.
 While a tuxedo would set the groom apart from the groomsmen and guests and is a must for a formal wedding.
 This is the one occasion where a tuxedo will not look out of place.
-Keeping the bride’s dress in mind, after all this needs to be a well put together picture as a couple.
+Keeping the bride’s dress in mind, after all this needs to be a well-put-together picture as a couple.

 Arrange Bridesmaids and Groomsmen Attire

-After the bride has finalised her dress the bridesmaids dresses can be picked.
-They have to create an aesthetically cohesive picture alongside the bride and within the wedding it will set them apart from the guests.
+After the bride has finalised her dress the bridesmaid’s dresses can be picked.
+They have to create an aesthetically cohesive picture alongside the bride and within the wedding, it will set them apart from the guests.
 This can lead to a struggle when you have 5 bridesmaids each having a different body shape and preferences.
 We know you want to avoid having this be a challenge and instead leave your bridesmaids feeling comfortable and beautiful!

 Groomsmen suits need to match the formality of your wedding.
-And as with bridesmaids each groomsman will have a different body shape and style preference.
+As with bridesmaids each groomsman will have a different body shape and style preference.
 They need not match for a more informal wedding, belts and ties are an excellent way to show their personality.
 While more formal weddings would call on a more uniformed look.

 Book your Marriage Officiant

 Whether you are having a religious or a secular ceremony, you will need someone to officiate your marriage.
-Whomever you choose, they will play a very important role on your big day and lead the whole ceremony.
+Whoever you choose, they will play a very important role on your big day and lead the whole ceremony.
 It will be important to have an officiant that matches well with you as a couple, who is comfortable with public speaking and preferably someone who has experience.

 In a religious ceremony you will be limited to the type of officiant you can choose however not limited to a single person.
 With a secular ceremony you will not be restricted to any particular officiant, and will have other options available to you.
-See our Top 10 Marriage Officiants.

 Book your Hair and Make Up Artist

 For most brides-to-be this is a very personal decision – to pick just the right artist who understands you, your vision and your style.
 Someone who will spend quite a few intimate hours with you and your bridal party on your wedding day.
 Take your time, do your research to ensure you make the right match.
 Book hair and make up for your bridesmaids and moms too (give them the option to have their hair and make up done on the day).
-See our Top 10 Hair and Make Up Artists in Cape Town.

 Get all your Paperwork in Order